StamLab/footprinting2012/README.md

 3. The start of the right-flanking region (1 bp beyond the end of the core region)
 4. The end of the right-flanking region (1 bp beyond the end of the right-flanking region)
 5. The FOS
-6. The mean of the left-flanking region (L)
+6. The mean tag level of the left-flanking region (L)
-7. The mean of the core region (C)
+7. The mean tag level of the core region (C)
-8. The mean of the right-flanking region (R)
+8. The mean tag level of the right-flanking region (R)

 All candidate footprints are disjoint and they do not abutt.
-Each has been optimized over the input parameter settings before further thresholding and the removal of footprints with unmapped bases in the core region.
+Each has been optimized over the input parameter settings.
+You will now need to threshold results further, including the removal of a candidate footprint with too many unmapped bases in its core region.

 Note that the program does not know about chromosomes.
 Further, it reads in and interprets the first integer as belonging to absolute position 0.
 So, if you feed it something that does not start at base 0, you need to adjust the output using the input base offset.